mdb42/csc790-information-retrieval/journal.md

 - Improved error handling in the parallel processing implementation.
 Rather than letting errors in individual documents potentially disrupt the entire indexing process, I'm now collecting errors per chunk and reporting them after successful index construction.

 - The project is due tomorrow night, and so I don't have a lot of time left to make improvements.
 Some last minute changes I'll attempt tomorrow will be to try an alternative implementation of the index that uses a dictionary of dictionaries, accounting for term_frequency per doc_id, since that's really what we'd need for TF-IDF or BM25 scoring.
 Besides, since removing the eval-based query parser, the original rationale for using sets no longer applies.
 Otherwise, I'll probably adapt all the print statements to use a logging interface, add some unit tests, and draft new commenting and readme instructions.

+### Current State of the Project

+- Assignment submitted.
+- Note to self: When your bright idea to perform a last-minute fancy-pants refactoring comes together in one draft without a sign of trouble, don't trust it.
+Test it thoroughly before you spend the entire day extensively commenting a totally borked implementation.
+What beautiful comments they were too!
+I elaborated error handling throughout too!
+All lost to the ether now.
+It's like a construction crew spending all night and day demolishing and rebuilding a house, only to realize they were at the wrong address.
+- Realizing my mistake - which is too dumb to recount - literally in the eleventh hour, I rolled everything back to this morning's state, rushed through minimal commenting, zipped it up and hit send - barely devoting ten minutes to the final submission's documentation.
+It hurts!
+Oh well!
+I linked the journal in the readme, so if you're reading this now, professor, then... ooga booga!
+I'll do better next time.
+- On the bright side, not bound now by the prescriptions of any assignment, I can return to working on Lucid.
+I will probably tear this indexer apart, extract the document processing into a separate class, otherwise compartmentalizing everything along the boundaries defined in the IIR textbook's workflow diagram.